banerjee-souvik/parcel-pilot/tech-design.md

 # Parcel Pilot — Technical Design Doc

 **Audience:** the implementing engineer/model.
 Read this fully before writing any code.
 Where this doc conflicts with your instincts, this doc wins.
-Where this doc is silent, check `decisions.md` (technical judgment) and `design.md` + `design/parcel-pilot.pen` (product/UX judgment) before improvising.
+Where this doc is silent, check `decisions.md` (technical judgment) and `design.md` (product/UX judgment, from Pencil mocks made during planning — not a repo artifact) before improvising.

 **What we're building:** a conversational delivery agent for a fictional carrier ("SwiftShip").
 An end customer tracks shipments, reschedules deliveries, updates instructions, changes address, and files damage claims — via chat, against a seeded Postgres backend.
 Two depth areas get extra rigor: **stream resilience** and **evals + observability**.